 The Cost Of Treatment For A TBI

-That’s more money than the average American has to pay for medical care and even with the best insurance, the out of pocket expenses are still financially disabling, especially if the brain injury prevents the patient from returning to work.
+That’s more money than the average American has to pay for medical care.
+Even with the best insurance, the out-of-pocket expenses are still financially disabling, especially if the brain injury prevents the patient from returning to work.

-A personal injury lawsuit is a civil lawsuit that is filed against the person or party whose negligence caused the plaintiff harm.
+A personal injury lawsuit is a civil lawsuit filed against the person or party whose negligence caused the plaintiff harm.
+The purpose of a personal injury lawsuit is to hold the responsible party accountable for their actions and to compensate the victim for the damages they have incurred.
 For example, if the plaintiff sustained a TBI in a car accident that was caused by another driver who was texting while behind the wheel, the texting driver would be considered negligent.

 Compensation that can be recovered through these lawsuits comes in the form of a settlement or verdict and is intended to pay for a plaintiff’s medical bills, lost wages, physical pain, and emotional turmoil.
-In cases where the victim has died from their brain injury, their family can filed on their behalf and obtain additional compensation for funeral and burial expenses.
+In cases where the victim has died from a brain injury, their family can file on their behalf and obtain additional compensation for funeral and burial expenses.